Arlo0o/StereoScene/README.md

-## Bridging Stereo Geometry and BEV Representation with Reliable Mutual Interaction for Semantic Scene Completion
+## Bridging Stereo Geometry and BEV Representation with Reliable Mutual Interaction for Semantic Scene Completion (IJCAI 2024)